 Important!
-If you clone VMs, you must remove the worker\persist.properties file from sensor work directory (current directory when starting sensor) after cloning.
+If you clone VMs, then after cloning, you must remove the worker\ persist.properties file from the directory that was specified for the props\dir property (see "Configuring Where job Files and the worker-persistence.properties File are Generated" on page 52).